tasmota/docs/docs/PIR-Motion-Sensors.md

 ### Pinout
 <img src="https://user-images.githubusercontent.com/5904370/67890814-b212a580-fb51-11e9-9e7e-35ff669b4d7b.png" width=300>

+Configuration with HC-SR501 is easiest with Switchmode 1, since this module has a built-in trigger/delay potentiometers and the state remains ON during the trigger period.

 ## MH-SR602
 This is a very small version of a PIR that is able to modify the sensitivity and delay by soldering resistors.